 Many of the options on this list offer treats as a reward for your dog successfully completing the puzzle, but thanks to its stacked design and fairly large compartments, this one is a top pick.
 There are four layers with hidden treat compartments, and your dog has to spin them to gain access.
 This spinning movement holds onto your dog’s attention and enhances their problem solving skills while stimulating them mentally.
 You’ll likely have to show your dog how it works a few times, but once they get the hang of it, you’ll be surprised at how quickly they can solve the puzzle.

-Best for Large Dogs: Outward Hound Hide A Squirrel Squeaky Puzzle Plush Dog Toy
+Outward Hound Hide a Squirrel Squeaky Puzzle Plush Dog Toy

 Satisfies your dog’s hunting instinct